Help with fuel costs

 What if support falls through?

-This is an automatic payment based on Social Security Scotland’s records of your benefits so it should be sent through correctly.
+The Winter Heating Payment is an automatic payment based on Social Security Scotland’s records of your benefits so it should be sent through correctly.

 If you’re concerned that you have missed a Winter Heating Payment, you can contact Social Security Scotland to request a payment.